ropensci/paleobioDB/README.md

 ### `pbdb_temp_range`

-Returns a dataframe and a plot with the time span of the species, genera, families, etc. in your query.
+Returns a data frame and a plot with the time span of the species, genera, families, etc. in your query.
 Make sure that enough vertical space is provided in the graphics device used to do the plotting if there are many taxa of the specified rank in your data set.